pnnl/tesp/doc/examples/SGIP1_Example.rst

 Simulated System Model
 ----------------------

 :numref:`fig_sgip1` shows the types of assets and stakeholders considered for the use cases in this version.
-The active market participants include a double-auction market at the substation level, the bulk transmission and generation system, a large commercial building with one-way responsive HVAC thermostat, and single-family residences that have a two-way responsive HVAC thermostat.
+The active market participants include a double-auction market at the substation level, the bulk transmission and generation system, a large commercial building with one-way (price-responsive only) HVAC thermostat, and single-family residences that have a two-way (fully transactive) HVAC thermostat.
 Transactive message flows and key attributes are indicated in **orange**.

-In addition, the model includes PV and storage resources at some of the houses, and waterheaters at many houses.
-These resources can be transactive, but are not in this version because the corresponding separate TEAgents have not been implemented yet.
-Likewise, the planned new TEAgent that implements load shedding from the substation has not yet been implemented.
+In addition, the model includes residential rooftop solar PV and electrical energy storage resources at some of the houses, and waterheaters at many houses.
+These resources can be transactive, but are not in this version.
+The rooftop solar PV has a nameplate efficiency of 20% and inverters with 100% efficiency. inverters are set to operate at a constant power factor of 1.0.
+The rated power of the rooftop solar PV installations varies from house to house and ranges from roughly 2.7 kW to 4.5 kW.

+The energy storage devices also have inverters with 100% efficiency and operate in an autonomous load-following mode that performs peak-shaving and valley-filling based on the total load of the customer's house to which it is attached.
+All energy storage devices are identical with a capacity of 13.5 kWh and a rated power of 5 kW (both charging and discharging).
+The batteries are modeled as lithium-ion batteries with a round-trip efficiency of 86%.

+**TODO: Add table showing total capacity of solar PV and ESS for all cases?
+The growth model table has similar information.
+Add to it or replace count information with rating information? **

+**TODO: Add link to growth model table.**

 .. figure:: ../media/SGIP1system.png
 	:name: fig_sgip1